-Simply put, families.
-I train all the members of the family – the adults, the kids and the dog.
+My interest has always been the family dog.
+I focus on training all the members of the family – the adults, the kids, and the dog.
 Helping a dog to fit into the dynamics of a family home.
 Setting puppies up from the start and solving problems when required.

 Qualifications & Associations

-• Delta Society Certified – Certificate IV Dog Behavioural Training
+- Certificate IV Dog Behavioural Training – Delta Society of Australia